First Nations Clean Energy Business Fund

 50% of new incremental water and land rentals, for any one project will be deposited in to the FNCEBF.
 A total of 75% of those deposited funds will be directly shared with First Nations whose territory may be impacted by a clean energy project, for a total of 37.5% of the deposited rentals.
 The remaining 12.5% will remain in the fund to further support capacity and equity grants.

-When projects are identified as eligible for revenue sharing, Ministry of Aboriginal Relations and Reconciliation staff will contact those First Nations whose asserted territories overlap the project to discuss the possibility of a revenue sharing agreement.
+When projects are identified as eligible for revenue sharing, Ministry of Indigenous Relations and Reconciliation staff will contact those First Nations whose asserted territories overlap the project to discuss the possibility of a revenue sharing agreement.